Governing or Regulatory Body

 May a landlord refuse to rent to a tenant who has pets?

 Yes, a landlord may refuse to rent to new tenants if they have a pet.
-In cases where new management takes over a building and wants to impose a no pets rule, existing tenants who have pets would be allowed to keep those pets but not replace them.
+In cases where new management takes over a building and wants to impose a no pets rule, existing tenants who have pets are allowed to keep those pets but not replace them.

 May a landlord include a no-smoking clause in the lease?